-- Tape Dropout Artifact: Detects tape dropout artifacts that exhibit checkerboard-like patterns in affected frames.
-These artifacts are produced by dropouts caused when a video is read from an imperfect (damaged, aged, dirt covered) portion of a video tape. - Combing Artifact / Digital Dropout: Detects combing artifacts that exhibit horizontal comb-like features.
-When two fields of an interlaced video are combined to a full frame for progressive scanning displays, visual defects like combing occur with moving objects in the image.
-Some digital dropouts also result in artifacts that exhibit horizontal line-features in affected frames.
-These artifacts may also be detected by selecting this option.
+- Report Dropout Artifacts: Detects dropout artifacts that exhibit checkerboard-like patterns in affected frames.
+These artifacts are produced by dropouts caused when a video is read from an imperfect (damaged, aged, dirt covered) portion of a video tape. - Report Combing Artifacts: Detects combing artifacts that exhibit horizontal comb-like features.